November 16, 2018

 I reached out to this hospital in an email to ask them questions for this story but never received a reply.

-Here’s the summary of how this hospital addresses declawing in phone calls with researchers posing as a first time cat owner.
+Here’s the summary of how this hospital addresses declawing in phone calls with our researchers.

 An employee at this hospital said, “Sometimes they will have a declaw, that’s up to you.
 We don’t like to do them on older cats so the younger the better if you are going to choose to do a declaw,” after my researcher asked if there’s anything else they recommend or what people have done with a neuter, all 6 doctors do declaws regularly according to an employee, their telephone voice recording says, “We are proud to be a pain-free hospital”, an employee said the laser is better because there’s “less swelling, less risk of infection, and a lot less painful,” and after the researcher expressed that they were concerned about declawing being bad for the cat because they had read some scary things online about it, the vet tech said, “Oh gosh no, please don’t google it, just call and talk to one of us.”
 They said, “you’ll just scare yourself if you do that.”